aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   table level props.
 These values will be used for each replica and each global secondary index.

 * __Replicas__
   User can choose to assign capacity values for each replica.
-They will still need to specify global table level "write" capacity, since this value is not configurable per replica.
+They will still need to specify "write" capacity at the global table level , since this value is not configurable per replica.
 But, they will be able to choose "read" capacity per replica.

   ```typescript